panjan/blog/_drafts/heater.md

 Unlike Google Home and Apple Homekit, Home Assistant is highly customizable, local and open-source.
 I run my instance on a Raspberry Pi.
 Pick your hardware and install it according to [these instructions](https://www.home-assistant.io/getting-started/).

 I assume you've flashed your Sonoff with the alternative firmware Sonoff Tasmota.
-If not, go back to the section "Flashing the Sonoff".
+If not, go back to the section <a href="#flashing-the-sonoff-optional">Flashing the Sonoff</a>.

 ### MQTT